 The interior of Oude Kerk.
 Thanks to the very cautious, sensitive restoration the room appears full of light floating through the decent stained-glass windows.
-The ceiling is tastefully decorated with frescoes, partly in trompe-l'oeil-technique.
-Today the room serves for a variety of activities, like lectures (frequently with multi-media support), concerts, various local meetings or festivities, or merely as a place for some meditating and enjoying the silence
+The ceiling is tastefully decorated with frescoes, partly in trompe-l'œil-technique.
+Today the room serves for a variety of activities, like lectures (frequently with multi-media support), concerts, various local meetings or festivities, or merely as a place for some meditating and enjoying the silence.

-This image shows the iron-wrought bridge from 1859 which connects the place of the former schuilkerkje (see the following image) with its successor, the Oude Kerk.
-Between 1822 and 1883 the churchyard of the parish was still situated at the "smalle kant" (present Tramkade) near the schuilkerkje, and the priest, residing in "De Herdershof" at the opposite side, had always to take the boat to celebrate the Masses there or to visit the faithful living at the "smalle kant".
+This image shows the iron-wrought bridge from 1859 which connects the place of the former schuilkerkje with its successor, the Oude Kerk.
+Between 1822 and 1883 the churchyard of the parish was still situated at the "smalle kant" (present Tramkade) near the schuilkerkje, and the priest, residing in "De Herdershof" at the opposite side, had always to take the boat to celebrate the Masses there or to visit the faithful living at the "smalle kant."
 With the building of the Oude Kerk the bridge served also as a more comfortable facility for the people from the opposite side to visit the church.
 The bridge is now a technical monument of the 19th century and still shows traces from the times of the trekschuiten, those small boats which Vermeer rendered so carefully in his magnificent View of Delft.